Gosht

-Gosht or ghosht refers to tender meat, cooked for a long time, and used as an ingredient in a number of Middle Eastern cuisine, Central Asian cuisine and cuisine of the Indian subcontinent.
-The word stems from the Persian word gosht and the word "gulwa"گوشت, meaning "meat" or "flesh" and "savoury", especially that of goat.
+Gosht or ghosht (Note: from Persian gosht and gulwa گوشت, meaning "meat" or "flesh" and "savoury", especially that of goat.) is tender meat cooked for a long time that is an ingredient in South Asian cuisine, Central Asian cuisine and Iranian cuisine.

 In India, most gosht dishes include goat or mutton.
 In India, the term mutton is more likely to refer to the meat of a goat rather than that of an adult sheep, as it does elsewhere in the English-speaking world.
 When Indian dishes are adapted for Western diners, lamb is the meat most often used in the adaptation.
 This has led to a common misconception that gosht means "lamb".

 The popular Indian subcontinental dish of Biryani as well as the Afghan dish of Biryan use Gosht as a primary ingredient.